 A single sample is hybridized against control DNA sample provided by ourselves.

-two samples, both provided by the customer, are co-hybridized to assess acquired differences in CNV
+Both test and control samples are provided by the customer and are co-hybridized to assess acquired CNV.

 AGH is performed using Affymetrix CytoScan 750K platform, where the hybridization data from a single test DNA is compared with a series of controls hybridizations in silico.
-This assay will assess for acquired loss of heterozygosity (LOH).
+The array has 750,486 distinct features.
+The AGH assay is particularly useful for assessing for acquired loss of heterozygosity (LOH).